GTC BLOG POST

 • Investors wanting capital security with some upside potential

-CGT rates for 2025/26 are as follows:
+CGT rates for 2026/27 are as follows:

 • Basic rate taxpayers: 18%

-• Higher rate taxpayers: 24%
+• Higher and additional rate taxpayers: 24%

-Use your annual exemption wisely.
+Use your annual allowances carefully.

-If you hold investments that have fallen in value, selling them crystallises a loss that can be set against gains in the same year or carried forward indefinitely.
+Offset losses against gains.
+If you hold investments standing at a loss, selling them crystallises that loss.
+You can then set it against gains in the same year or carry it forward, providing that you report it correctly.

 Flat lay of calculator, British pounds, and notebook, highlighting smart capital gains tax planning in the UK.